mamoutou92/lab/README.md

 #### RTT Metrics (Work in Progress)
 Round-trip time (RTT) between peers is a critical metric for evaluating **network health and latency**, especially in a **GossipSub network**:
 - Messages may be forwarded across multiple peers, each hop adding extra latency.
-- Measuring RTT between peers helps estimate expected messages delivery time when they are relayed or delivered directly.
+- Measuring RTT between peers helps estimate the expected message delivery time, whether messages are relayed or delivered directly.
-- RTT Measurement also plays the role network health check.
-A successfulll ping between 2 nodes indicates that there is no network issue.
+- RTT measurement also serves as a network health check: a successful ping between two nodes indicates that the network is functioning properly.

 Currently, RTT metrics are **not yet collected** due to time constraints.
 The plan is to implement a **custom Golang exporter** that runs as a **sidecar container** in each StatefulSet pod.